NaimAyat/UCLA_CS118/Lab1.md

     * If sender sends A first and B second, receiver will get A first and B second
   * Regulated data flow
     * Flow control and congestion control
+* UDP (User Data Protocol)
+  * No reliability guarantee
+  * No ordered delivery guarantee
+  * No flow control
+  * No congestion control
+  * Fast